han16/shengtonghan.github.io/_pages/teaching.md

 author_profile: true
 ---

+* Marquette University School of Dentistry
+  * DENT 6002 Sec 110 An introduction to Biostatistics

 * University of Wisconsin, Milwaukee, WI
   * PH 702 An introduction to Biostatistics
   * PH 711 Intermediate Biostatistics